 3.2 Improvement of the precipitation prediction

 The MTW was found to improve the skill of the precipitation prediction for both the 2Z and 2Z-2MI methods (Fig. 4 and 5, Sect.
 2.3).
 Moreover, it required no additional predictor.
-With the introduction of the MTW, the performance loss related to the reduction of the archive length was compensated.
+With the introduction of the MTW, the performance loss related to the reduction of the archive length was compensated Yes, but because the subdaily archive is already relatively long… what if you had only 4 years?.
 It was here of the same order of magnitude as if the length of the archive doubled.
 Note that despite the number of candidate situations being four times higher, the gains seem to be lower than for a quadrupled archive length.
 The likely reason is that an actual longer archive would contain more atmospheric situations that might have been less observed on a shorter period.
 Moreover, high correlations between sub-daily circulation patterns are expected.
 The MTW thus did not create four times more independent data, but the increase in information was nevertheless substantial.
 In this regards, a reanalysis dataset with a higher temporal resolution might not improve the performance significantly more than a 6-hourly dataset.
 On the other hand, reducing the MTW to a 12-hourly time step might reduce redundancy in the archive, but might also reduce the chance of finding better analog situations, as circulation patterns can evolve substantially in 12 hours.

 Moreover, in a transient climate, an eventual non-stationarity of the link between predictors and precipitation might discard the relevance of analogs from far in the past, and thus increase the relevance of using a more recent and shorter archive rather than a long one.
 In such case, the archive inflation brought by the MTW is also relevant.